TharunNaik123/fuel-eu-maritime-assignment/README.md

 This is a simple project to compare shipping routes based on fuel emissions.
 Includes:

-- Node.js backend
+1.Node.js backend
-- SQLite database
+2.SQLite database
-- React frontend
+3.React frontend
-- Basic calculation logic
+4.Basic calculation logic